metagency/metagency.github.io/README.md

 # Overview:

 `Deploy Metagency Contract` has to be deployed ONLY ONCE in the beginning.
 After it is deployed we need to store the address of the Metagency Contract.
-Only AFTER the address is added to the config `Create Artist Collection` and `Add Artwork to collection` can be done.
-Before you do the next steps take extreme caution as once contracts are deployed they can not be changed afterwards.
+VERY IMPORTANT: Only AFTER the address is added to the config `Create Artist Collection` and `Add Artwork to collection` can be done.
+During those steps take extreme caution as once contracts are deployed they can not be changed afterwards.

 # 1. Deploy Metagency Contract